spcl/knowledge-graph-of-thoughts/README.md

 ./run_multiple_simpleqa.sh          # perform the actual run with default parameters
 ```

-The following instructions apply to the `run_multiple_gaia.sh` script, but are also applicable to the `run_multiple_simpleqa.sh` script, for more detailed instructions please refer to the coplete guide [here](benchmarks/README.md).
+The following instructions apply to the `run_multiple_gaia.sh` script, but are also applicable to the `run_multiple_simpleqa.sh` script; for more detailed instructions please refer to the complete guide [here](benchmarks/README.md).

 You can run `./run_multiple_gaia.sh --help` to check the supported arguments, that generally match the options found [here](benchmarks/README.md) for the `gaia.py` Python script.
 For optimal results, we recommend enabling the '--gaia_formatter' option, which will format the output in a GAIA-compatible format.